This article contains affiliate links. Please read our disclaimer here.

 Built as Fremantle’s original goal, the Fremantle Round House was constructed shortly after European settlement in 1829.
 With the arrival of convicts in 1850, a bigger prison was needed and the Round House became relegated to a police lockup.
 Later it was used by the Water Police and as a storage facility for the Fremantle Port.

 In 1900 a dropping ball and sound signal were built on the southern side of the Round House which was fired each day 1 pm.
 This daily ritual allowed mariners to adjust their chronometers to give accurate time.
 Visitors to the Round House can still witness this ritual and volunteer to be the Honorary Gunner to fire the sound signal.

 For a gold coin donation, let one of the wonderful tour guides give you an insight into the history of this fascinating building and go on a journey back to the days of the first settlers.

 Salute the past at the Army Museum

-Much of the museum is dedicated to relics of World War I which had a particularly profound impact on the formation of Australia’s national character.
+Much of the Army Museum is dedicated to relics of World War I which had a particularly profound impact on the formation of Australia’s national character.
 There’s also a great display dedicated to the frequently forgotten role of the Women’s Service played during many of the world’s major conflicts.

-Visitors to the museum can experience what it’s like to be inside a bunker and take a close up view of the many tankers and trunks.
+Visitors to the Army Museum can experience what it’s like to be inside a bunker and take a close up view of the many tankers and trunks.